András Róna-Tas: Biography

 He was born in 1931 in Budapest.
 Róna-Tas studied under such preeminent professors as Gyula Ortutay and Lajos Ligeti, and received a degree in folklore and eastern linguistics (Tibetan, Mongol, and Turkic.)

 From 1956, he worked at the Faculty of Humanities of the Eötvös Loránd University.
 In 1957–1958, Róna-Tas conducted anthropological fieldwork in Mongolia, studying the culture, language, and folklore of the nomadic tribes in that country.
 During the mid-1960s, Róna-Tas focused his fieldwork on the Chuvash people of the middle Volga River basin.
 In 1964, Róna-Tas defended his candidates (CSc) degree, and finally in 1971, he earned a doctorate from the Hungarian Academy of Sciences (DSc) with his thesis "The Theory of Linguistic Affinity and the Linguistic Relations between the Chuvash and Mongol Languages", published as Linguistic Affinity in 1978.

 From 1968 to 2002, Róna-Tas was professor of Altaic Studies and Early Hungarian History at József Attila University in Szeged, where he is now a distinguished professor emeritus.
 He has published over 450 papers, monographs and reviews.
 His magnum opus, A honfoglaló magyar nép, was published in 1996 and an extended translated version, Hungarians and Europe in the Early Middle Ages, appeared in 1999.

 In addition to his work on the early Magyars, Róna-Tas has published numerous works on other Eurasian societies such as the Tibetans, Kipchaks, Khazars, Oghuz Turks and Alans.
 He was awarded the prestigious Humboldt Prize in 1996.

+In 2005–2006, Róna-Tas was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.